 - Uses a casual tone in its copy.
 “Thanks, it’s Ref” achieves a few things for this ad: it allows the brand to speak for itself; it converses with the headline in the image; and it stays true to the brand’s casual, “best friend”-esque tone.

 - Plays with color.
 While most of the “thumb-stopping” ads you’ll find on this list utilize a bright color palette, this ad focuses on having the monochromatic outfit stand out against the bright background of the webpage.

 Why the ad works:

 - Includes a compelling testimonial in the thumbnail.
-The user quote serves as social proof of how awesome the service is.
+The user quote serves as social proof of how awesome the service is, and its effectiveness is a perfect example of why this ad makes Primer’s top 10 list from the Facebook ad library.
 It’s particularly scroll-stopping in a thumbnail because that’s the first thing people see.
 Continuing the user-generated content (UGC) throughout the video also makes it feel relatable and approachable.
 Bonus that StitchFix says these are “real clients paid for their time.”

 - Shows unboxing footage.
 Not only is unboxing a current trend on organic social media, but it adds a sense of trustworthiness and excitement.

 - Describes the process in easy-to-understand steps.
 The video breaks down what StitchFix is and how to use it very easily: we learn that you sign up, take a style quiz, and then have clothes picked for you delivered.